netdata/netdata/health/REFERENCE.md

 #### Alarm line `hosts`

-The alarm or template will be used only if the hostname of the host matches this list.
+The alarm or template will be used only if the hostname of the host matches this space-separated list.

-The value is a space-separate list of simple patterns.
-You can use `*` as a wildcard or prefix with `!` for a negative match.
-Order is important, too!

-See our [simple patterns docs](../libnetdata/simple_pattern/) for more examples.

 The following example will load on systems with the hostnames `server` and `server2`, and any system with hostnames that begin with `database`.
 It _will not load_ on the host `redis3`, but will load on any _other_ systems with hostnames that